-StoryWorth is Perfect for Christmas – Get $10 Off the Most Meaningful Gift I’ve Ever Given!
+Get $10 OFF the Most Meaningful Gift I’ve Ever Given (Perfect for Father’s Day)

-Find out why StoryWorth may be the most meaningful holiday gift you can give. 💚
+Find out why StoryWorth may be the most meaningful Father’s Day gift you can give. 💚

-Need a thoughtful gift idea for Christmas?
+Need a thoughtful gift idea for Father’s Day?
 StoryWorth won’t disappoint and you can save $10 for a limited time. ❤️

 Last year, my sisters and I gave one of the best gifts ever to my dad.
-It’s called StoryWorth and I’m telling you, it isn’t just meaningful… it’s life-changing.
+It’s called StoryWorth and I’m telling you, it isn’t just meaningful, it’s life-changing and a wonderful idea for this Father’s Day as well.

 My sisters and I got to experience the incredible and emotional process of gifting StoryWorth and reading my dad’s answers to questions we had never really had the chance to ask him before.
 We laughed, we cried, and our father-daughter bonds grew immensely over the course of the past year.